 The words on her note taking paper were sparse, only jotting a few things here and there before zoning out again.
-The lecture was about the mind and body, does your body make you who you are, or does your mind, something like that.
 She wasn't really paying attention, and it seemed she wasn't the only one as some students in her row were dozing off or messing with their phones.

 The teacher didn't really care to look up at the back that much anyway as she had her favorite students, the ones who contributed to the lecture and shot up hands and answers in the first rows.
 She couldn't recall ever raising her hand in the small amount of public schooling she'd had, almost like the action was as sin.

 Harper rolled her eyes as she rested her cheek in her palm, watching lazily as a student in the front raised her hand eagerly to be called upon.
 From up where she was, Harper could see the girl's paper covered in writing from the notes she'd been taking.
 She flickered her grey eyes down to her own paper, almost laughing at the few words dotting it in various places.